Feature request #9270

 I personally think that the option that allows to add new layers directly inside the selected groups is more than enough.

-Updated by Noone Noone about 3 years ago
+Updated by Noone Noone over 3 years ago

 @Filipe Sounds like a good addition to the request.
 If a new added layer is selected by default, this should fullfill my request